 - 7 oz jar marshmallow fluff

-- About 10 oz crunchy sugar cookies holiday themed or plain
+- 10 oz crunchy sugar cookies holiday themed or plain

-- About 2 Tbsp butter for greasing of the pan
+- 2 tbsp unsalted butter for greasing of the pan

 Make sure you follow me through your favorite blog reader (bloglovin or other), subscribe to e-mail or follow me through social media of your choice to keep up with the recipes!